Auto fit for multi-resolution

 Fit Height mode provided by the Canvas component to make the height of the design resolution automatically cover the height of the screen, i.e., enlarging the scene image to 768/480 = 1.6 times.

-When the ratio of width to height of the design resolution is larger than that of the screen resolution, the width should be adjusted to avoid black borders
+When the aspect ratio of the design resolution is less than that of screen resolution, the width should be adjusted to avoid black borders

 Supposing the screen resolution is